WHAT IS THE MANUAL PHYSICAL THERAPY?

 Manual physical therapy is a specialized form of physical therapy provided with the hands in contrast to a device or machine.
 In conjunction with therapeutic exercise, manual therapy is the most important part of physical therapy, helping patients decrease pain, regain range of motion and return to a normal level of activity.
 Manual therapy is not limited to a specific part of a body – any joint or muscle can actively be treated.

-The main goal of hands-on therapy is mobilizing soft tissue and joints, improving muscle function, relaxing tense muscles, reducing soft tissue swelling, inflammation or movement restriction and increasing blood flow to injured areas.
-Physical therapists use hands-on approach to accelerate patient’s recovery from injuries, decrease chronic pain and support perioperative rehabilitation.
+The main goal of hands-on therapy is mobilizing soft tissue and joints, improving muscle function, relaxing tense muscles, reducing soft tissue swelling, inflammation, or movement restriction, and increasing blood flow to injured areas.
+Physical therapists use a hands-on approach to accelerate patients’ recovery from injuries, decrease chronic pain and support perioperative rehabilitation.

-Here in PDR we are experts in hands-on therapy techniques.
+Here in PDR, we are experts in hands-on therapy techniques.
 What makes us different from other physical therapy clinics is that we consider manual therapy as the primary component of your treatment plan.
-Both high-tech tools and therapeutic exercises are powerful complements to manual therapy, but hands-on approach is a backbone of every patient’s treatment.
+Both high-tech tools and therapeutic exercises are powerful complements to manual therapy, but a hands-on approach is the backbone of every patient’s treatment.

-Before performing any type of hands on treatment, our therapist will conduct a full assessment of bones, muscles as well as blood and nerve supply in the affected area.
-Depending on results, we can implement one or a combination of different manual therapy techniques.
+Before performing any type of hands-on treatment, our therapist will conduct a full assessment of bones, muscles as well as blood and nerve supply in the affected area.
+Depending on the results, we can implement one or a combination of different manual therapy techniques.
 Your treatment plan will be fitted to your unique needs and utilize the best physical therapy procedures for your specific conditions.